-DIVISION FF - WOODWORKING
+DIVISION FF - WOOD WORKING

 - 1. All 4-H/FFA General Rules apply. - 2.
 To be eligible to compete in the Woodworking division, an exhibitor must be enrolled in Woodworking project in 4-H Online by May 1. - 3.
-Exhibits are to be in place 30 minutes before the start of Woodworking division judging on Wednesday, July 24 and remain in place until 8:00a.m. on Sunday.
+Exhibits are to be in place 30 minutes before the start of Woodworking division judging on Wednesday, July 23 and remain in place until 8:00a.m. on Sunday.
 After the pre-entry deadline, a judging schedule will be provided. - 4.
 The plan from which it was constructed must be with the article exhibited.
 The plan may be a photocopy, the actual pattern, or a scale drawing.
 It must be complete and accurate to the extent that a duplicate article could be built using the plan as a guide.
 Securely attach information to the project (preferably in a plastic bag/sleeve).
-Please note: a set of step by step instructions is not a plan.
+Please note: a set of step by

+- step instructions is not a plan.
 Projects with missing or insufficient plans will be lowered one ribbon placing (i.e. a blue ribbon quality exhibit will be awarded a red ribbon).
 The use of materials other than wood should be kept to a minimum. - 5.
 Projects that have unsecured glass, i.e., glass shelves, glass top of a coffee table, etc. should not be brought to the fair.
 Glass that is secured in the project, i.e., glass front of a cabinet, is permissible since it cannot be easily removed. - 6.
 Refinished/repaired furniture should be exhibited in the Interior Design & Architecture Division. - 7.
 Projects made from pre-cuts are not eligible for State Fair - 8.
-In judging woodwork articles, consideration will be given to: workmanship, including accuracy to the plan; design; choice of wood; sustainability and quality of finish; and usefulness.
+In judging woodwork articles, consideration will be given to: workmanship, including accuracy to the plan; design; choice of wood; sustainability and quality of finish; and usefulness. - 9.
+Firearms and weapons are not to be entered or displayed. - 10.
+Projects with "fractal burning" are NOT ALLOWED.
+(Example electrical burning to make black linework on artwork). - 11.
+A Grand Champion and Reserve Grand Champion will be selected for Junior Exhibitors as well as Senior Exhibitors.

-- 9. Firearms and weapons are not to be entered or displayed. - 10.
-A Grand Champion and Reserve Grand Champion will be selected for Junior Exhibitors as well as Senior Exhibitors. - Class 100.
-Article for farm or shop use - Class 101.
-Lawn furniture - Class 102.
-Household furniture - Class 103.
-Other woodwork articles not included in above classes Example: bird houses, bird feeders, household equipment such as knife racks, bread boards, door steps, etc.
+Class 100.
+Article for farm or shop use

+Class 101.
+Lawn furniture

+Class 102.
+Household furniture

+Class 103.
+Other woodwork articles not included in above classes - Example: bird houses, bird feeders, household equipment such as knife racks, bread boards, door steps, etc.